 15-17 Tavistock Place

-I joined the department of Global Health and Development in 2012 and I am currently affiliated to the Health Economics & Systems Analysis (HESA) group.
-I have a Master degree in Development Economics from the Centre for Studies and Research in Development Economics (CERDI, France).
-Then, I have spent two years working on the extension of health insurance to vulnerable population in Senegal in collaboration with the International Labour Organization.
-Between 2009 and 2012, I was a research student at the department of economics of the University of Otago (New Zealand).
+I joined the department of Global Health and Development in the Faculty of Public Health & Policy in 2012.
+I have a Master degree in Development Economics from the Centre for Studies and Research in Development Economics (CERDI, France) and a PhD in Economics from the University of Otago (New Zealand).

 I am a seminar leader for the modules "Introduction to Health Economics" and "Economic analysis for health policy" and a lecturer on quasi-experimental methods for impact evaluation for the module "Evaluation of public health interventions".

-My main current research area aims to identify the causes of risky behaviours of female sex workers in Senegal.
+2. The causes of risky sexual behaviours among female sex workers in Senegal

-- economic and technical efficiency analysis of the Avahan initiative in India
+- The economic and technical efficiency analysis of the Avahan initiative in India

 - The economic evaluation of new HIV prevention technologies (PrEP and TasP)